modular/modular/KGEN/docs/public/programming-manual.md

 Now, this may be surprising to a C++ programmer: this invalidates the use of the [RAII pattern](https://en.cppreference.com/w/cpp/language/raii) that C++ programmers use widely.
-So, why does Mojo destroy things so eagerly, instead of using C++-style scoped destruction?
+So, why does Mojo destroy things so eagerly instead of using C++-style scoped destruction?
 Well I’m glad you asked, there are many good reasons!